your123 - stock.adobe.com

 LexisNexis' approach with Nexis+AI comes after publishers criticized and brought legal action against several generative AI vendors for not getting permission to use their content.

-For example, the New York Times is suing OpenAI, and Microsoft for allegedly infringing on its content.
+For example, The New York Times is suing OpenAI and Microsoft for allegedly infringing on its content.

 Nexis+AI also comes as other media companies such as Getty Images are creating tools and offerings using generative AI.
 Getty previously sued Stable Diffusion creator Stability AI for copyright infringement and claimed the vendor infringed by using Getty images to train its image-generating model.
 Months later, Getty came out with its own image-generating tool.

-The way Getty uses the numerous images and data it owns to train its AI tool is similar LexisNexis’ approach with Nexis+AI.
+The way Getty uses the numerous images and data it owns to train its AI tool is similar to LexisNexis' approach with Nexis+AI.

 LexisNexis is using its array of different data to create a GenAI tool for the broad audience.